joi-whitmore/mui-mood-map/README.md

 - **Mood Selection**: Select your current mood (e.g., Energized, Focused, Creative, Tired) to see tasks that fit best with that mood.
 - **Task Filtering**: Tasks are filtered based on your mood to help you decide which to tackle, depending on how you feel.
 - **Dark Mode Support**: The app features a dark mode design with mood-based button colors.
-- **Task Persistence**: Tasks are persisted using JSON Server, ensuring they stay even if the page is refreshed.
+- **Task Persistence**: Tasks are persisted using a PostgreSQL database, ensuring they stay even if the page is refreshed.
 - **Mark Task as Completed**: Users can check off tasks as completed, which applies a strikethrough effect to the text.

 ## Technologies Used

 - **React**: Frontend JavaScript library for building the user interface.
 - **Material UI**: For UI components and theming.
+- **Node.js & Express**: For creating the backend API.
-- **JSON Server**: To simulate a backend server and persist tasks data.
+- **PostgreSQL**: For persisting tasks data.
-- **Axios**: For making API requests to the JSON Server.
+- **Axios**: For making API requests to the backend server.

 ## Project Setup